Crypto-TII/pqc-engineering-ssec-23/README.md

 As part of our experiments, we used a modified version of `dCTIDH`.
 To build the modified `dCTIDH`, please refer to [Let us walk on the 3-isogeny graph: dCTIDH modified version](dCTIDH/README.md).

 <a name="section_08"></a>
-## 8. Authors and Acknowledgements
+## 8. Conclusions, Acknowledgements and Authors

 We sincerely thank the scientific community, our collaborators, and everyone who made our artifact possible — with special gratitude to our DevOps team for their invaluable work in setting up our self-hosted runner and infrastructure.